-All staff are provided with data protection training as part of their induction process.
+All staff are provided with data protection training as part of their induction process and annually after that.

 Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.